 Mixed Breed Romanian Stray Street Dog Training Programme to Rehome and Adopt

-Its not all bad as these guy learned to adapt and survive on the streets, creating street dog traits that have become encoded in their DNA and past on to each new litter.
-These dogs naturally avoid humans, bark first, hide in bad weather and are very use to doing what they want.
+It’s not all bad as these guys learned to adapt and survive on the streets, creating street dog traits that have become encoded in their DNA and passed on to each new litter.
+These dogs naturally avoid humans, bark first, hide in bad weather and are very used to doing what they want.

 In short as dogs they were doing alright, maybe not by our British standards but they were and are surviving.